-The AC-Link request for GPIO pin status is always delayed by at least one frame time.
-Read-Modify-Writes across the AC-Link will thus incur latency issues and must be accounted for by the software driver or AC'97 Digital Controller firmware.
-PCI re-tries should be kept to a minimum wherever possible.
+The AC-link request for GPIO pin status is always delayed by at least one frame time.
+Read-Modify-Writes across the AC-link incur latency issues which must be accounted for by the software driver or AC'97 Digital Controller firmware.
+PCI retries should be kept to a minimum wherever possible.

-7.2.3.
+8.2.3.
 GPIO Pin Implementation